shivateja126/-KeyLogger/README.md

 Keyloggers are designed to stay hidden, but some signs may include:

-A delay between typing and text appearing on the screen.
+A delay between typing and the text appearing on the screen.

 Mouse lag or unresponsive applications.